-The rule limits the amount of sulfur dioxide emitted from this source to no more than 2.3 pounds of sulfur dioxide per million Btu input.
+The rule limits the amount of sulfur dioxide emitted from this source to no more than 2.3

 The applicant used the appropriate AP-42 emission factor for the emissions calculations.
-The factor used is $0.025 \text{ lb } SO_2/MMBtu$ of heat input of wood from Table 1.6-2 of AP-42 for bark/bark and wet wood/wet wood-fired boiler (SCC 1-01-009-22) dated September, 2003.
+The factor used is 0.025 lb SO2/MMBtu of heat input of wood from Table 1.6-2 of AP-42 for bark/bark and wet wood/wet wood-fired boiler (SCC 1-01-009-22) dated September, 2003.
 The applicant calculated SO2 emissions from the combustion of wood instead of from natural gas because it results in higher emissions of SO2 and is more conservative.

-This emission factor demonstrates the emissions of SO_2 are in compliance with the allowable limit of 2.3 lb/MMBtu.
+This emission factor demonstrates the emissions of SO2 are in compliance with the allowable limit of 2.3 lb/MMBtu.